Halloween II (1981 film): Home media

 Scream Factory, a subsidiary of Shout!
-Factory, re-released the film in a 2-disc Collector's Edition Blu-ray on September 18, 2012 with new special features, including two audio commentaries, two "behind-the-scenes" featurettes, deleted scenes, an alternate ending, the theatrical trailer, TV and radio spots, and a still gallery.
+Factory, re-released the film in a 2-disc Collector's Edition Blu-ray on September 18, 2012, with new special features, including two audio commentaries, two "behind-the-scenes" featurettes, deleted scenes, an alternate ending, the theatrical trailer, TV and radio spots, and a still gallery.
 The Collector's Edition also contains the television cut, along with a downloadable script of the film.
 This Blu-ray release restores the Akkad credit.
 The Scream Factory Blu-ray was repackaged and re-released in 2014 as part of the company's "Complete Collection," which features the entire film series.

-In October 2021 Scream Factory released Halloween II on 4K Ultra HD.
-The film was scanned from the original camera negative and the transfer was approved by cinematographer Dean Cundey.
-Audio options include a new Dolby Atmos mix as well as the previous DTS-HD 5.1 mix and the film’s original two channel mix presented in DTS-HD 2.0.
+In October 2021, Scream Factory released Halloween II on 4K Ultra HD.
+The film was scanned from the original camera negative, and the transfer was approved by cinematographer Dean Cundey.
+Audio options include a new Dolby Atmos mix as well as the previous DTS-HD 5.1 mix and the film's original two channel mix presented in DTS-HD 2.0.
 The included Blu-ray also features the new 4k scan and Atmos mix.
-A third DVD also includes the TV cut that was available in Scream Factory’s previous collector’s editions.
+A third DVD also includes the TV cut that was available in Scream Factory's previous collector's editions.

 Merchandising

 Trick or Treat Studios has released a series of officially licensed Halloween II masks, costumes, and props from Universal Studios, beginning in October 2012.
 Some of these include the Halloween II Michael Myers mask, Halloween II Michael Myers mask with blood tears, Michael Myers props, and Michael Myers' coveralls.
+In 2023, an officially licensed tabletop board game based on the film, produced by Stop the Killer and Fright-Rags, was announced.